shaadclt/Movie-Recommender-System/README.md

 # Movie Recommender System

-A movie recommendation system is a system whose objective is to predict and compile a list of movies that a user is likely to watch.
+A movie recommender system is a system whose objective is to predict and compile a list of movies that a user is likely to watch.
 Recommendation systems have gained much popularity in recent years and have been developed and implemented for various commercial use cases.

 For example,